 Old Road Loop

 The A-road hadn’t been busy by any means, but this old road section, retained for farm access, was utterly devoid of traffic.
-Alas, it was over almost as soon as it had started and I was soon back on the A-road as it continued to gently climb to a height of 96 m.
+Alas, it was over almost as soon as it had started.

 Loch Gainmhich & Lochan Ealach